buzhiamaroh/quartz/content/notes/P9S - Kokytos.md

 >
 >Each Dualspell cast will also have one of the two elements be empowered, indicated by a colored sigil that matches the element flashing on the screen (Blue for Ice, Red for Fire, and Purple for Lightning).
 Whichever element is empowered will end up having a much larger AoE effect, just like in Normal.
 >
 >Combining this, essentially what this means is you have 2 pieces of information you need to solve the mechanic - Fire vs. Lightning (partner stacks vs. clocks), and Ice or Not Ice (in or out).
+As usual, There Are Lines On The Floor to help you with this - if Ice is empowered, you'll want to stand on the inside of the inner circle, otherwise, stand on the inside of the second circle.

 ## Martialist's Lament